mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 Despite of the streaming framework using for data processing, tight integration with replayable data source like Apache Kafka is often required.
 The streaming applications often use Apache Kafka as a data source, or as a destination for processing results.

-Apache Spark distribution has built-in support for reading from Kafka, but surprisingly does not offer any integration for sending processing result back to Kafka.
+Apache Spark distribution has built-in support for reading from Kafka, but surprisingly doesn't offer any integration for sending processing result back to Kafka.
 This blog post aims to fill this gap in the Spark ecosystem.